 For your first few retail arbitrage trips, I recommend looking for sales ranks below 250,000 in their respective category.
 Over time I highly recommend adjusting this, but staying under 250,000 is a good range when you are just getting started.

 5. Use Amazon Reviews to find Your Product

 One of the best ways to zero in on the products that will sell is by analyzing online customer reviews.
 What are people raving about?
 What are people upset and disappointed by?

-When it comes to the time to develop your own products, the customer gripes about your competitor’s products should serve you as inspiration for how your products should work and function – allowing you to outperform the competition.
+When it comes to developing your own products, the customer gripes about your competitor’s products should serve you as inspiration for how your products should work and function – allowing you to outperform the competition.

 How to Choose the Best Store for Amazon Arbitrage?

-When it comes to deciding which store to get started at with retail arbitrage there are a huge number of options.
-My recommendation is to start with whichever store is closest to you and that you have the easiest access to.
-Make it easy on yourself for your first trip and over time you can try out a variety of stores.
+When it comes to deciding which store to get started with retail arbitrage, there are many options.
+My recommendation is to start with whichever store is closest to you and have the easiest access to.
+Make it easy on yourself for your first trip, and over time you can try out a variety of stores.
 The list goes as such: